Urinstein/SpeedTipsBot/README.md

 ### still needs doing:

-- implement a way to postpone again
+- eventually add a check to request_result(), to see if the teams are the correct teams

 - uncancel matches (?)